 When courses assigned to a full-time instructor for either Term I or Term II exceed 15 credit hours the excess load credit is considered an overload.
 Overload compensation will be calculated on additional credit hours taught beyond the standard 15 credit hour load.

-Payment is made according to the Overload rate outlined in the Adjunct and Overload Compensation section, and is limited to two courses per faculty member, at the discretion of the Vice President, Academic Affairs.
+Payment is made according to the Overload rate outlined in the Adjunct and Overload Compensation section, and is limited to two courses per Faculty member, at the discretion of the Vice President, Academic Affairs.
 In unusual circumstances, when the College finds it necessary, the Vice President, Academic Affairs may approve a deviation from the two-course overload limit.
-Deviations require approval of the President.